 Scraping the VRBO API

-If you need market data for short-term rentals, we suggest taking a look at our Airbnb Data Scraper, as they take a much friendlier approach to allowing the public to scrape their data compared to VRBO, which only allows us to scrape very limited rental data from the publicly accessible VRBO API.
+If you need market data for short-term rentals, we suggest taking a look at our Airbnb Data Scraper, as they take a much friendlier approach to allowing the public to scrape their data compared to VRBO, which only allows us to scrape very limited rental data from the publicly accessible VRBO website.

 1. Browse VRBO Listings

-To start scraping the VRBO API, simply head to the VRBO Website and enter any search term or area you want to download the listings data for.
+To start scraping the VRBO web API, simply head to the VRBO Website and enter any search term or area you want to download the listings data for.
 Then right click on the page and hit “Inspect” to open up developer tools (this will begin recording your network traffic).

-Under developer tools, you can select the “Network” tab to get a closer look at what’s going on, specifically look for graphql requests as you move the map - these will contain the raw JSON data that VRBO sends to your browser.
-Browse around the map to keep loading in more data - you’ll see more of these graphql rows populate under the Network tab.
+requests as you move the map - these will contain the raw JSON data that VRBO sends to your browser.
+Browse around the map to keep loading in more data - you’ll see more of these graphql

 2. Export a HAR File